-In this article, we’ll explore the pari passu principle further in the context of insolvency and creditors – keep reading to find out more.
+In this article, we’ll explore the pari passu principle in depth in the context of insolvency and creditor rights in 2025-so keep reading to find out more.
+For additional insights on structuring your business for success, you might also consider our article on Does Business Structure Matter?.

 What Does Pari Passu Mean?